Akash-Ramjyothi/Mask-Detection-with-Alarm-System/README.md

 </p>

 ## 📜 Description:
 Developed a Mask Detection AI System which makes use of an external camera and the detects if a subject is not wearing mask.
-Also when dettected presence without mask, the system emmits an alert sound to notify.
+Also when detected presence without mask, the system emmits an alert sound to notify.

 ## 📽 Sample Demo:
 https://user-images.githubusercontent.com/54114888/151290705-fabb9544-bf52-446d-9464-19bb8ef2c463.mp4